 Ms. Morales joined NMIC as Chief Financial Officer in 2005.
 In this capacity, Ms. Morales is responsible for the development and maintenance of the agency’s financial records while maintaining all accounting systems and budget management.
 She has overall supervisory responsibility for accounting and purchasing staff.
 Prior to her tenure at NMIC, Ms. Morales served as the Finance Director of Bronx AIDS Services for six years.
 She obtained her Bachelor of Science degree in Accounting from Lehman College and has been in the fiscal management field for over 20 years.
 She is bilingual in English and Spanish.

 Mr. Bangser joined NMIC in 2005 as a member of the Legal Services Department.
-After completing his Master of Public Affairs at Princeton University, he transitioned to his new position as the Director of Strategic Development and Operations in 2012.
-Mr. Bangser is now responsible for maximizing our impact by planning for mid- to long-term agency needs and operationalizing strategic initiatives in the short term.
+After completing his Master of Public Affairs at Princeton University, he returned as the Director of Strategic Development and Operations in 2012 and was promoted to his current role in early 2018.
+Mr. Bangser now oversees programming agency-wide and manages our government grant writing and data administration.
 He has served on the Boards of the Emergency Rent Coalition and New York State Tenants & Neighbors.

 Director of Development

 Mrs. Montilla-Payano joined NMIC in May 2018.
 In her role, she oversees all aspects of NMIC’s fundraising and donor cultivation.
 Prior to joining NMIC, she worked with many nonprofits like the Reproductive Health Access Project, Care for the Homeless, a large network of community health centers dedicated to serving New York City’s homeless population, and as a fundraiser at Queens College.
 Mrs. Montilla-Payano earned her Bachelor of Arts in Anthropology from the University of Massachusetts Amherst.
 She is bilingual in English and Spanish and is a long-time community resident.